DigiGSR/DurfDoen-2.0/content/verenigingen/wina.md

 WiNA is de faculteitskring van en voor de studenten Wiskunde, Informatica en Fysica & Sterrenkunde aan de Universiteit Gent.
 $langend$
 $lang=en$
-WiNA is the faculty association for and by Ghent University Mathematics, Computer Science and Physics & Astronomy students.
+WiNa is the faculty group from and for Mathematics, Computer Science and Physics & Astronomy students who study at the University of Ghent.
 $langend$